br3ndonland/udacity-fsnd/info/fsnd-feedback.md

   - New Knowledge feature is useful.
   - In-classroom chat is not useful.
   - Slack is too cluttered.

+## Program developments

+- They frequently change the Nanodegree programs and platform, but don't have a clear changelog.
+- Around June 2018, Udacity abbreviated the FSND.
+There are now three projects,  it costs $999, and you only have four months.
+They probably though there was too much overlap with the Front-End Nanodegree program (FEND).
+The FSND basically had most of the FEND.
+It was also a long program, so they probably wanted to shorten it to increase completion rates.
+- They are also trying to maintain separation between FEND and the React Nanodegree program.
+- They moved the career platform outside the Nanodegrees.

 [(Back to top)](#top)